Mr-Byte/AnalogRedstone/README.md

 # Analog Redstone
 A set of gates that enable working with analog redstone signals.

+## Information
+Requires at least Forge 9.11.953 in order to work.

+Currently only implements the Variable Switch, which is a switch with variable output (right-click the slider to turn up, shift+right-click to turn down).

+Can be crafted by placing three cobblestone on the bottom row, then on the next row left to right: stick, redstone, wooden button.

 ## Copyright and license

 Copyright 2013 Joshua R. Rodgers